Tactile-based Object Retrieval From Granular Media: Results and Discussion

 \subsection{Real-robot Results}

-We evaluate two representative methods on the real robot - our method, \OURS, which is learning-based and uses pushing, and A2G, which is heuristics-based and does not use pushing.
+We evaluate two representative methods on the real robot --- our method, \OURS, which is learning-based and uses pushing, and A2G, which is heuristics-based and does not use pushing.
 We first evaluate both methods on the training set (seven objects) and unseen set (six objects) shown in Fig.~\ref{fig:objects}, performing ten trials on each object.
-The results are shown in Table~\ref{tab:real}.
+The results on the training set and the unseen set are shown in Table~\ref{tab:real-train} and Table~\ref{tab:real-unseen}, respectively.

-\OURS achieves a success rate of over 60\% on a majority of objects and generalizes well to unseen objects without a noticeable performance drop.
+\OURS achieves success rates of 54\% and 63\% on the training set and unseen set, respectively, demonstrating strong generalization to unseen objects without any performance drop.
 It outperforms A2G, which suffers from the significant amount of sensor noise introduced by granular media.
 In comparison, \OURS is more robust to sensing noise by continuously interacting with the object through emergent pushing actions and reacting to new contact observations.
 In addition, fine-tuned in granular media, \OURS is more adapted to the object motion discrepancy between tabletop and granular media.
 We also notice that the success rates of \OURS on two predominantly rounded shapes (ball and tomato soup can) are significantly lower compared to other objects.
 We discuss these failure cases, along with failure cases of A2G, later in Sec.~\ref{sec:failure}.

 An example of \OURS's noise-robustness behavior can be seen in the chocolate box demonstration in Fig.~\ref{fig:real_demo}.
 There is a spurious pushing contact reading from the right (red) tactile finger even though the object is still some distance away.
 As our policy reacts to that spurious reading, the left (green) finger obtains a true contact.
 Our policy then pushes the object for a successful grasp.